Policies

 Timely Action: The sooner you remove a tick the better.
 Ideally, you want to remove a tick before it bites.
 Below is our recommended tick-check routine.

 Back at Home: Intermittent tick checks during the program are not enough.
-Everyone still needs to do a full-body tick check at home.
+Everyone needs to do a full-body tick check at home.
 If you want to learn more about ticks and the various tick-borne illnesses please visit the Martha’s Vineyard Board of Health websites.

 -